omerada/react-awesome-portfolio-website/README.md

 ### Vercel Deploy

-1. GitHub'a push edin
+1. Push to GitHub
-2. [Vercel](https://vercel.com/) hesabınıza bağlayın
+2. Connect your GitHub account to [Vercel](https://vercel.com/)
-3. Repository'i import edin
+3. Import the repository
-4. Environment variables ekleyin
+4. Add environment variables
-5. Deploy edin
+5. Deploy

 ### Netlify Deploy

-1. `npm run build` çalıştırın
+1. Run `npm run build`
-2. `dist` klasörünü Netlify'a yükleyin
+2. Upload the `dist` folder to Netlify

 ### Manual Deploy

-1. Build oluşturun: `npm run build`
+1. Create a build: `npm run build`
-2. `dist` klasörünü web sunucunuza yükleyin
+2. Upload the `dist` folder to your web server

 ## 📊 Performance